nzbin/InDiv/README.md

     - Directives: ues `nv-on:event`
       - `<p nv-on:click="@componentClick()"></p>;`
     - If:
-      - Now `nv-if` will not remove this DOM, and will change DOM's display to `none`.
+      - Now `nv-if` will remove this DOM
       - Because continually change DOM structure will lead the waste of performance, so please reduce use this template syntax
       - `<p id="aa" nv-if="state.a" nv-on:click="@changeInput()">{{state.a}}</p>`
     - Repeat: `<p  class="b" nv-class="state.a" nv-repeat="let a in state.b" nv-if="a.f">{{a.z}}</p>`